Hepatitis B: causes, symptoms and treatment

 There are a few ways you can catch Hepatitis B. They include:

-Get tested.
-Most people with Hepatitis B don’t develop symptoms, so getting tested is the only way to know.
+Most people with Hepatitis B don’t develop symptoms, so getting tested is the only way to know if you have it.

 Very few people do develop symptoms, but some possible symptoms include:

 - Extreme tiredness

 - Loss of appetite, nausea, and vomiting

 - Diarrhoea or constipation

 Well there are two phases of Hepatitis B: acute (short-term) and chronic (long-term)

 Acute Hepatitis B

 90% people will get this version.
 This means they clear the virus within 6 months.